tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 indicated above.
 In particular,

 - suite contains the client's chosen ciphersuite;
-- record_digest contains the digest of the corresponding ESNIConfig structure; and
+- record_digest contains the digest of the corresponding ECHOConfig structure;
+- enc contains the encapsulated key as output by SetupBaseI; and
 - encrypted_ch contains the HPKE encapsulated key (enc) and the ClientHelloInner ciphertext (encrypted_ch_inner).

-The client MUST place the value of ESNIConfig.public_name in the ClientHelloOuter "server_name" extension.
+The client MUST place the value of ECHOConfig.public_name in the ClientHelloOuter "server_name" extension.
 The remaining contents of the ClientHelloOuter MAY be identical to those in ClientHelloInner but MAY also differ.
 The ClientHelloOuter MUST NOT